UnitedAg Announces 2021 Educational Scholarship Recipients

 About AEF

-For over 21 years, the Agribusiness Education Foundation (AEF) has provided financial assistance to UnitedAg members and their employees' dependents over $1.6 million to more than 1,000 students pursuing a two-and-four-year college to advanced graduate studies.
+For over 21 years, the Agribusiness Education Foundation (AEF) has provided more than 1.6 million in financial assistance to UnitedAg members and their employees' dependents pursuing a two-and-four-year college to advanced graduate studies.
 The member-sponsored scholarship program empowers the agricultural community through financial assistance and leadership programs.
 For more information, visit unitedag.org.

 Attachment